Code Monkey home page Code Monkey logo

 file_info

-File Operations - Manipulate files, by copying, moving, or deleting them.
-Create a temporary directory, and fill it with text files.
-If any error occurs, display it in on the console.
+File Operations - Manipulates files by copying, moving, or deleting them.
+Creates a temporary directory and fills it with text files.
+If any error occurs, it is displayed on the console.

 Check out the Python implementation as well.